 Therapeutic Promise of Stem Cells

 While it is true that many stem cell clinics are not properly regulated, the therapeutic promise of stem cells is also clear.
-Today, nearly 30,000 scientific publications highlight research and therapeutic advances with mesenchymal stem cells (MSCs) and approximately 500 clinical trials are investing therapeutic uses of MSCs.
+Today, nearly 30,000 scientific publications highlight research and therapeutic advances with mesenchymal stem cells (MSCs) and approximately 850+ clinical trials are investigating therapeutic uses of MSCs.
 Additionally, 300,000+ scientific publications about stem cells have been released.

 Regulatory Oversight: What are 351 and 361 Products?

-Currently, the FDA’s Center for Biologics Evaluation and Research (CBER) is responsible for regulating human cell and tissue-based products in the U.S, known as “HCT/Ps.”
+The FDA’s Center for Biologics Evaluation and Research (CBER) regulates human cell and tissue-based products in the U.S., known as “HCT/Ps.”
 The FDA has two different paths for cell therapies based on relative risk.
 These pathways are commonly called “361” and “351” products.
-361 products that meet all the criteria in 21 CFR 1271.10(a) are regulated as HCT/Ps and are not required to be licensed or approved by the FDA.
-These products are called “361 products,” because they are regulated under Section 361 of the Public Health Service (PHS) Act.
+The 361 products that meet all the criteria in 21 CFR 1271.10(a) are regulated as HCT/Ps and are not required to be licensed or approved by the FDA.
+These products are called “361 products” because they are regulated under Section 361 of the Public Health Service (PHS) Act.

-Below, we cover three stem cell therapy companies that maintain American-based facilities with U.S. Board Certified Physicians.
-Each has large populations of patients that they have treated with stem cells, and at least one (Regenexx) is maintaining a Patient Registry to document long-term patient outcomes.
-Please note that we are not advising patients to seek out these companies, but are identifying them so readers can speak to their experience with each.
+Below, we cover five leading stem cell clinics.
+Each one has treated large populations of patients with adult stem cells.
+At least one (Regenexx), is maintaining a Patient Registry to document long-term patient outcomes.
+We are not advising patients to seek treatments from these companies.
+We are identifying them to allow readers to seek out more information.

 Headquartered in Denver, CO, Regenexx offers self-derived (autologous) same-day stem cell treatments to patients with orthopedic injuries and conditions.
 Regenexx clinics incorporate a variety of regenerative approaches, drawing patients from all over the U.S. who are seeking innovative, non-surgical treatments.

-The Regenexx® technology involves a procedure in which a small bone marrow sample is extracted through a needle and a blood draw from a vein in the arm.
-These samples are then processed in a laboratory and the cells it contains injected into the area needing repair, with the goal of delivering large numbers of stem cells to the site of injury.
+The Regenexx® technology involves a procedure in which a small bone marrow sample is extracted through a needle and a blood is drawn from a vein in the arm.
+These samples are then processed in a laboratory and the cells they contain are injected into the area needing repair, with the goal of delivering large numbers of stem cells to the site of injury.

-Click here to read our fascinating interview with Dr. Christopher Centeno.
-Dr. Centeno is a global authority in the culture expansion and clinical use of adult stem cells to treat orthopedic injuries and the visionary behind the Regenexx® technology.
-I am also a Regenexx patient and share my experience here.
+Dr. Christopher Centeno is the Founder and CEO of Regenexx.
+He is a global authority in the culture expansion and clinical use of adult stem cells to treat orthopedic injuries and the visionary behind the Regenexx® technology.
+I am also a Regenexx patient.
+Click here to read my experience.